3box/3box/README.md

 * We assume that end users have a web3-compatible browser or wallet (such as MetaMask or Status) which supports eth_sign or personal_sign.

 ### 3box-hash-server (3Box Server)
-The root hash tracker is a server utilizing a REST-API that is used to associate an Ethereum address with its latest IPFS Root Hash.
+The Hash Server is a server utilizing a REST-API that is used to associate an Ethereum address with its latest 3Box Hash.
 This is what must be looked up to locate the user's data.

 [*3box-hash-server specification*](./3BOX-HASH-SERVER.md)